stashgg/mcp-linear/README.md

+# ⚠️ DEPRECATED - Linear MCP Server

+**This repository has been deprecated and is no longer maintained.**

+## Recommended Alternative

+Use the **official Linear MCP integration** available directly through Cursor:
+- Check the [Cursor MCP Servers Page](https://docs.cursor.com/en/tools/mcp) for the latest Linear integration
+- The official integration provides more robust features and better support

+## Migration

+If you were using this tool:
+1. Remove any references to `mcp-linear` from your setup
+2. Follow the official Cursor documentation to set up the new Linear integration
+3. Update your `.cursor/mcp.json` configuration accordingly

+---

+*This repository is archived for historical reference only.*

 # Linear MCP Server

 A Model Context Protocol (MCP) server that enables Linear issue management directly from Cursor's Composer feature.